makerdao/mips/MIP31/mip31.md

  * Three parameters are needed `receiver`, `amount`, `data`

- * Allow flashMint on the dai inside the AMM
+ * Allow flashMint on the Dai inside the AMM

  * A fee is taken, the fee is equal at : `amount` * `flash_fees`